Xian is famous for its Terracotta soldiers. I also experienced that China had a long way to go in hospitality.

 After a visit to the reception later in the morning upon which they called the Hotel Jiefang with negative result, we decided to merely stay put at the Bell Tower and the room we were in.
 Until we, or the luggage, or both were thrown out.

 This we did, no registration and without returning the key when we left.
-We simply overlooked the reception, and vice versa.
+Quite simply we overlooked the reception, and vice versa.

 We were out of Renmimbi and were forced to exchange, so we bought bus tour tickets to the Terracotta graves already for tomorrow, as we had heard there would be money exchangers there.
-We did however walk over to the Friendship Store with that same purpose, but to no avail.
+However, we did walk over to the Friendship Store with that same purpose, but to no avail.

 We visited the Drum Tower and a mosque from the 700’s under restoration.
 I then went to straight to bed to cure my cold.
 We rounded the evening off with a beer or two, we three Scandinavians.

 We almost overslept for the bus tour.
 It was fortunately 45 minutes late so it did not matter (5Y, FEC).

 We first went to the Ban-Po museum, containing exhibits of various settlements 6-7000 years BC.
 It was not much to see really, but it was interesting to see how bad everything went after the men took power and individualism was made dominant.